jsfuentes/Handlebars-/Code-a-Long.md

 Lets say we wanted to bold all hall names

-Now we could just add it in the html, [do it].
+Now we could just add it in the html.
 But, Ill do it to try to showcase a basic form of helpers

 ```html
 <div>{{name}} {{#bold}} {{hall_name}} {{/bold}}</div>